 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Amber Smoke, Eternal Lover, Silver Shadows, Soundless
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Rituals, Amber Smoke, Eternal Lover, Silver Shadows, Soundless

 “Sunshine” (Vampire Academy, 0.5)